 Virtually every pet owner knows that cats pay special attention to hygiene which is a result of their survival instinct: by eliminating odors, the felines could make themselves practically undetectable to predators and preys alike.
 That is why many cat parents feel surprised to notice a terrible stench coming from the breath of their kitties.
-Considering the fact that no one wants to put up with nasty cat breath, the subject of "my cat has bad breath" naturally attract a lot of attention with various ideas about causes and solutions.
+Considering the fact that no one wants to put up with nasty cat breath, the subject of "my cat has bad breath" naturally attracts a lot of attention with various ideas about causes and solutions.

 Want to know the origin of the awful smell in the breath of your furball and how to tackle it?
 If that is so, this article is what you need.
 Down below, you shall find everything you must know regarding less than pleasant cat breath.